Introduction

 Instructions:

-Pour baking soda into the bowl, followed by vinegar.
-Let it fizz for 10 minutes before scrubbing and flushing.
-It cleans and deodorizes without harsh chemicals.
+Pour the baking soda into the toilet bowl, followed by vinegar.
+Let the fizzy reaction work for 10 minutes, then scrub and flush.

 4. Anti-Mould Spray